kw170/Sign-Up_Form/README.md

 # Sign-Up_Form
-Creating a sign up form using only css and html
+Created a sign up form using css and html with js for form validation and window resizing